 Overall OraWellness score: 3 stars

-Oral B Complete Deep Clean Ultra Floss
+Oral-B Complete Deep Clean Ultra Floss

 Health Benefit & Risk/Best Use: It’s nice because it ‘fluffs out’ when you release pressure on the floss.
 This is particularly beneficial if you have any bigger gaps between teeth as the floss is a matrix of filaments so grabs plaque and food better than many flosses.
-The down side is it tends to snag on any filling/crown sharp edge or calculus and can shred, which is really a bummer when you get a tiny piece of floss stuck between two tight teeth.
+The downside is it tends to snag on any filling/crown sharp edge or calculus and can shred, which is really a bummer when you get a tiny piece of floss stuck between two tight teeth.

 Environmental Friendliness: Plastic packaging, plastic container.